 I nodded and she continued.
 “She came down here for an Internship, but she had been talking about taking a job with Disney afterward.”

 “The internship was over five weeks ago and she has not called or communicated with anyone in the family since.
 It’s very important that I contact her soon, as our mother is a very sick woman and wants to see her.”
-Her voice had the telltale quiver that comes right before a crying jag, so I grabbed a box of tissues from my drawer walked around the desk and offered her one.
-I did not return to my seat but leaned against the leading edge of my desk till she got herself under control.
+Her voice had the telltale quiver that comes right before a crying jag, so I grabbed a box of tissues and walked around the desk and offered her one.
+I did not return to my seat but leaned against the edge of my desk till she got herself under control.

 “You say she has not communicated with anyone in your family.
 How about her friends, have they heard from her?”